 We’ve all seen the stunning FW44 out on track at both Silverstone and Barcelona, and its striking blue design with hints of red has certainly caught the eyes of many, both in the paddock and at home.

-In our first episode of The Williams Warm-Up, we caught up with Ed Scott, Head of Creative Design at Williams Racing, who guided us through how our livery was created and how it goes from the early design stage to what you see on the car.
+The Williams Warm-Up, we caught up with Ed Scott, Head of Creative Design at Williams Racing, who guided us through how our livery was created and how it goes from the early design stage to what you see on the car.

 “The way that we came up with the concept for our shiny new livery has all been part of an evolution process, which has evolved from the new brand that we’ve implemented at Williams.